+Health Administration:

-The health administration concentration examines how financial, legal and marketing activities are transformed when applied in health care organizations.
+The Health Administration Concentration examines how financial, legal and marketing activities are transformed when applied in health care organizations.
 Integration of the systemic view of U.S. health care into the decision-making process prepares students to become mid- and senior level health executives who are able to combine the analytic tools of business with an understanding and appreciation of the human side of health care.
-You may earn this concentration by selecting 12 or more credits from the list below: MPH 602 Public Health System (4) MPH 605 Environmental Health (4) MPH 664 Marketing of Health Care Services (4) MPH 680 The Business of Healthcare (4) MGMT 558 Service Management (2) MGMT 570 Human Resource Management Overview (offered in online format only) MIS 648 Information Management in Health Care (2) MIS 649 Advanced Topics in Health Information Systems Management (2) Human Resource Management:
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below:

+MPH 602 Public Health System (4)

+MPH 605 Environmental Health (4)

+MPH 664 Marketing of Health Care Services (4)

+MPH 680 The Business of Healthcare (4)

+MGMT 558 Service Management (2)

+MGMT 570 Human Resource Management Overview (offered in online format only)

+MIS 648 Information Management in Health Care (2)

+MIS 649 Advanced Topics in Health Information Systems Management (2)

+Human Resource Management:

 This concentration emphasizes skills and knowledge in the human resource function, such as strategic human resource planning, training and management development, and compensation and benefits.
 It is most appropriate for students preparing for entry into, or career advancement in, a human resources department.
-You may earn this concentration by selecting 12 or more credits from the list below:
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below:

 MBA 582 Conflict Management (2)

 MBA 633 Legal Issues in the Workplace (4)

 MGMT 570 Human Resource Management Overview (offered in online format only)

 MGMT 571 Labor Relations (2)

 MGMT 572 Compensation and Benefits (2)

 MGMT 573 Performance Management Systems (2)

 MGMT 578 Recruitment and Selection (2)

 MGMT 579 Training and Development Overview (2)

 MGMT 591 Contemporary Trends in Change Management (1)

+\Note that if MBA 633 is chosen by the student as a required course it cannot apply to the concentration.

 Information Systems Security:

 The world is growing more reliant on the Internet and web services for information and communications.
 While information and communication opportunities are increasing, security challenges are increasing as well.
 In 2001, more than 34,000 attacks on Internet computers were reported to the Computer Emergency Response Team (CERT).
 Every day, we are faced with unleashed computer viruses that disrupt our home and workplace computer systems.
 While there is a need for reliable computer systems that provide security and privacy to businesses and consumers, a need also exists for system security professionals who can help design, configure, implement, manage, support, and secure these computer systems.
-This Concentration is designed to explore the challenges and possible solutions to information system security.
-You may earn this concentration by selecting 12 or more credits from the list below:
+This concentration is designed to explore the challenges and possible solutions to information system security.
+You may earn this concentration by

+selecting 12 or more quarter credit hours from the list below, including at least one of the two asterisked courses:

-MBA 657 Electronic Commerce (4)
+MBA/MIS 657 Electronic Commerce (4)

-MIS 655 Computer and Network Systems Security (4)
+MIS 655 Computer and Network Systems Security (4)\

-MIS 656 Information Systems Security (4)
+MIS 656 Information Systems Security (4)\

-MIS 663 Data Mining and Business Intelligence (4)
+MIS/MSBA 663 Machine Learning (4)

 MBA 609 Computer Fraud (4)

 MBA 616 Information Systems Auditing (4)

 International Business: